Aweptimum/Strike/README.md

 The one practical instance method of interest might be `MTV:mag()` - it returns the magnitude of the separating vector.

 ### Object Pooling
-The `MTV` object implements the `Pool` interface in `classes/Pool.lua`.
+The `MTV` object implements the `Pool` mixin in [`classes/Pool.lua`](https://github.com/Aweptimum/Strike/blob/main/classes/Pool.lua).
 The following instance methods can be used to interact with the pool:
 ```lua
 MTV:fetch(dx, dy, collider, collided)
 MTV:stow()
 ```
 `fetch()` sets a previously initialized MTV to the given arguments and returns it from the pool.
 Its arguments are identical to the `MTV()` constructor as it uses `:new` to init the object
 `stow()` inserts the MTV instance into the object pool There is a default limit of 128 for any pool.
-The MTV pool size can be changed using Strike's `S.etPoolSize(size)` method or requiring the `MTV` object and calling `:setPoolSize(size)`.
+The MTV pool size can be changed using Strike's `S.etPoolSize(size)` method or requiring the `MTV` object and calling `MTV:setPoolSize(size)`.
 Multiples of 2 are best because of lua-hash-table-resizing-stuff.
-The size can be acquired via `S.eePoolSize()/MTV:getPoolSize()` (yes, I am aware that these API function names are suffering from the `S.` gimmick)
+The size can be acquired via `S.eePoolSize()/MTV:getPoolSize()`

 ### Implementing Pooling
-If you're ok with embracing `classic` in your own project and want to pool an ubiquitous object in your code, it's easy:
+If you both want to embrace `classic` in your own project and pool an ubiquitous object in your code, here's an example:
 ```lua
 Object = Libs.classic
 Pool = require 'module-path.Strike.classes.Pool`